MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-business/create-manage-leads.md

 If your lead has potential to become a sale, you can qualify the lead to an opportunity.
 When you qualify a lead, a new record to represent the lead as an opportunity is created.
 Any notes on a lead record do not transfer to the opportunity record.
 The notes remain with the originating lead record.

-1. If yor If your This task requires permissions that are found in all default Go to Leads.
+This task requires permissions that are found in all default.

+1. Go to Leads.

 2. In the list of leads, open the lead you want to qualify and convert.